A PROVEN TREATMENT TO STOP TRICHOTILLOMANIA IS HYPNOSIS (AND EFT)

 During her first three sessions, we worked together on her hair pulling habit.
 Using hypnosis and EFT (the Emotional Freedom Technique), she created a new habit to replace her old one.
 After each session, she noticed that she was pulling less and less.

-By the tenth session, Mary hadn’t pulled her hair for a month.
+By the tenth session, Mary hadn’t pulled her hair or lashes for a month.

 She was amazed that her trichotillomania was finally in control.